elmahio/elmah.io.apps.hipchat/README.md

-# Slack integration for elmah.ioIntegrates Slack with elmah.io.
+# HipChat integration for elmah.ioIntegrates HipChat with elmah.io.
 To install the integration, go to the Apps tab on your log settings and add this app.